 Bullish Order Block

 The last bearish candle before a strong impulse move up.
-When price returns to retest that zone, smart money buys again — and so can you.
+When price returns to retest that zone, smart money buys again.
+So can you.

 ORDER BLOCK ENTRY ZONE